magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 sudo btrfs subvolume set-default 258 /
 sudo btrfs subvolume get-default /

-sudo grubby --info=ALL
+Do this in bash, not in xonsh otherwise the flags will not get removed sudo grubby --info=ALL sudo grubby --update-kernel=ALL --remove-args="rootflags=subvol=root" OR sudo grubby --update-kernel=ALL --remove-args="rootflags=subvol=@ rd.luks.uuid=luks-0fd3694f-0b13-4296-a44f-9900b3970f31" sudo grubby --info=ALL

-sudo grubby --update-kernel=ALL --remove-args="rootflags=subvol=root"
+This should remain
-sudo grubby --info=ALL
+args="ro rhgb quiet"

 reboot